What You Need to Know About Acacia Wood

 How Is Acacia Different to Other Species of Tree?

-The durability of Acacia, plus it’s resistance to water damage, are key selling points in products made from the wood.
-This was a major takeaway I got from an interview with Rajiv, a furniture maker for the past 35 years, who praised that fact that Acacia products are quite resistant to scratches, unlike some other wood species that show scratches more obviously.
+The durability of Acacia, plus its resistance to water damage, are key selling points in products made from acacia wood.
+This was a major takeaway I got from an interview with Rajiv, a furniture maker for the past 35 years, who praised the fact that Acacia products are quite resistant to scratches, unlike some other wood species that show scratches more obviously.

-The natural colour is a dark brown hue with a rich grain that’s attractive.
+The natural color is a dark brown hue with a rich grain that’s attractive.
 Used in the kitchen or bathroom, the wood lends depth to its surroundings.
 There are useful antibacterial properties to this wood too, especially types of fungus, which makes it useful when made into kitchen food bowls, serving bowls, and other kitchenware.
 Plus, the waterproof nature of this wood means kitchenware won’t warp out of shape from water damage either.

 Does It Have a Distinctive Feel?